FrancescoDaDalt/BFES/README.md

 The primarly language is C++ since it yields the highest performance and flexibility under reasonable development time.
 It furthermore ensures an even playfield for the various benchmarked algorithms since they vary significantly in complexity.
 A secondary implementation of the BFES insertion routine is provided in Java for interoperation with Apache Flink.

+Regarding licenses, see each file.
+Broadly speaking, all code written by the main author is under MIT-license with exception of other people's algorithms (see references) to which some other license may apply.

 # Prerequisites

 Download this repository and navigate to the directory containing this file.